key4hep/k4Reco/k4Reco/Tracking/README.md

 Originally ported from https://github.com/iLCSoft/MarlinTrkProcessors/blob/master/source/Refitting/include/ClonesAndSplitTracksFinder.h and https://github.com/iLCSoft/MarlinTrkProcessors/blob/master/source/Refitting/src/ClonesAndSplitTracksFinder.cc

 Only the part that runs when `mergeSplitTracks` is false (default value in the CLD reconstruction) has been ported.
-The rest can be ported if there on demand.
+The rest can be ported if there is demand.

 Additional validation may be required, since in the simulations that have been done there is not overlap between hits.